gsmk/hexagon/README.md

 Separate makefiles exist for OSX (Makefile.osx), Windows (Makefile.w32) and Linux (Makefile.linux).

-You need the [IDASDK](https://www.hex-rays.com/products/ida/support/ida/idasdk69.zip) ( Password protected ).
+You need the [IDASDK](https://www.hex-rays.com/products/ida/support/ida/idasdk70.zip) ( Password protected ).
 The sourcery hexagon gnutools, install them in a subdirectory named `hx/sourceryg++-2012.03-151-hexagon/binutils-hexagon-2012.03`.
-You need a c++11 compiler, like visualstudio 2015, or any recent gcc or clang.
+You need a c++17 compiler, like visualstudio 2017, or any recent gcc or clang.

 Create a `idacfg.mk` file, containing the following variables:

  * `idasdk`, pointing to your IDASDK directory
  * `idabin`, pointing to your IDA binaries directory

+On windows, first run the following command, to setup the right visualstudio environment.

+    vsdevcmd -arch=amd64

 Bugs
 -------